ragnarlevi/GTST/ReadMe.md

      RW_ARKU_edge {'MMD_u': 0.0}

-### Two data matrices different structure
+### Two data matrices with different structure
-It is possible to estimate graphs from data matrices
+It is possible to estimate graphs from data matrices.

 ```python